 In the latter years of his career, Peter was still a regular member of the national team and played professionally in Germany with club RSV Lahn-Dill where he lived part of the year with wife Marni Abbott-Peter, herself a BC Sports Hall of Famer.
 At the same time, Peter was already racking up an impressive array of accolades.
 Twice named winner of the Tom Longboat Award as Canada’s Male Aboriginal Athlete of the Year, he was also a two-time Canadian Wheelchair Sports Association Male Athlete of the Year, and the 2008 Canadian Wheelchair Basketball Athlete of the Year.

 After leading the Canadian wheelchair basketball team to another gold medal at the 2012 Paralympics in London, Peter chose to go out on top, retiring from international competition.
+Remarkably though, Peter took up an entirely new sport in retirement–Para badminton–and become so proficient that he soon earned a place on Canada’s national team.
+In 2019, he won a bronze medal alongside partner Bernard Lapointe in Para badminton men’s doubles WH1-WH2 at the Parapan American Games in Lima, Peru.

 Written and researched by Jason Beck, Curator of the BC Sports Hall of Fame.